dominikmi/hashistuff-homelab/README.md

 * How to setup [Vault](vault/README.md) with secure consul backend,
 * How to setup [transit auto-unseal](vault/README-transit.md) vault,
 * How to setup my own [Root CA, intermediate CA and certs](cfssl/README.md) for clusters services, communication and web.
+* Quick and dirty way to [deploy private and almost not insecure docker registry in Nomad](privreg/README.md).

 ### Prerequisites